Can't Get Enough (Tamia song)

 "Can't Get Enough" is a song by Canadian recording artist Tamia.
-It was written by LaShawn Daniels, Fred Jerkins III, and Rodney "Darkchild" Jerkins for her fourth album Between Friends (2006), while production was helmed by the latter.
+It was written by LaShawn Daniels, Fred Jerkins III, Rodney "Darkchild" Jerkins and Keli Nicole Price for her fourth album Between Friends (2006), while production was helmed by the latter.
 The song was released as the album's lead single in 2006.
 It reached number 26 on the US Billboard Hot R&B/Hip-Hop Songs chart.

 Music video

 An accompanying music video for "Can't Get Enough" was directed by American filmmaker Darren Grant.
 It marked his second collaboration with Tamia.
 Filmed in Miami on October 2, 2006, Tamia cited the clip as one of her "favorite videos," telling Singersroom: "I’m just really excited about the video.
 I think it’s beautiful.
 Darren did an awesome job [...]
 It’s a different look for me, I dyed my hair dark.
 The make-up is very minimal.
 It’s beautiful in a natural sort of way.
 Natural to me, as in three hours of make-up!"